 - For better saving of electricity and the heater, turn in hot water from the tap if you can.
 This way, you are directly providing the washer with hot water instead of the device heating up cold water.

 - Make sure that the detergent you are using is not lumpy and is powdery.
-If it is lumpy, break it to proper powder before pouring it in.
+If it is lumpy, break it into proper powder before pouring it in.
 This will prevent detergent lump formation or marks on the clean dishes

 - If using liquid detergent, shake up the bottle before using it to prevent liquid marks on the dishes